Part 7 by Angela Sawyer

 Here we have Lyle Steece.
 Resident of Iowa, owner of quilted pants, Bowie boots, and one fuck of an awful bowler hat.
 And what's Lyle got to say? "[In 1970]... they broke into the music to announce that Jimi Hendrix had died.
 I immediately broke into tears...
 Right then and there, I prayed to Jimi's spirit...
 I asked that he give me ten years to practice the guitar....
 [Then in 1980] My girlfriend and I were in my basement, listening to the LP of Jimi at the Monterey Pop Festival, when all of a sudden, Jimi appeared on the basement wall in ghost-like form and performed every note of the album perfectly.
 My girlfriend was scared to death and was screaming for me to make him go away.
 I yelled back at her that I wouldn't make him go away if I could!"
 I don't need to go into the stories about UFOs, tarot readings, & Pete Best's appreciation of Steece's dead dog, do I?
 2nd disc has a single from '79 & a bunch of unreleased tapes.
 Concussed & colossal lumbering that has no equal.

-See Angela's other entries of Weirdo assortments, including letters A to C and letters D to F and letters G to I and letters J to L and letters M to O and letters P to R and letter S and letter W to Z and compilations part 1
+See Angela's other entries of Weirdo assortments, including letters A to C and letters D to F and letters G to I and letters J to L and letters M to O and letters P to R and letter S and letter W to Z and compilations part 1 and compilations part 2

 Also see Angela Sawyer's album on Feeding Tube records